ha-x-3/portfolio/README.md

 # Hi there!
 I'm Brittney!

 I'm still learning new skills every day.
-I have done projects using these tools so far.
+I have done projects using these tools so far:

 <p>
     <img src="./src/assets/js.png" width="75" alt="JavaScript - " />